Skip to Content

 “I run in the house, and I’m banging on the door, and they did not hear me.
 They were knocked out,” Morin told CNN.
 “Get the dog.
 Get out of here.
 You don’t have time, just get out!” she recalled telling them.

 Ten minutes later, Dave noticed sparks in their backyard.
-The temperature was also picking up.
+The temperature also was picking up.

 “It was hot.
 It was so hot,” Morin recalled.